 Women are underrepresented in the tech sector —myth or reality?
 In addition to the Women in Tech survey, we also launched a diversity series aimed at bringing the most inspirational and powerful women in the tech scene to your attention.
-Today, we’d like you to meet Paola Katherine Pacheco, Director at Python Software Foundation.
+Today, we’d like you to meet Lyn Polglaze, Director at Tranquility Halo.

 Quality code is highly valued in the PHP community.
 You’ll rarely find untested libraries on GitHub.
 Two problems that developers encounter again and again during testing are the handling of file operations, as well as testing built-in PHP functions such as time() or exec() on certain expectations.
 In this article, Tommy Mühle explains a few solutions for such cases.